slowernews/wisdom-tldr/README.md

 ###On luck

 When you’re not winning, life will seem hideously unfair to you.<br>
-But luck is a pattern, the pendulum will swing back your way eventually.
+But be positive, luck is a pattern and the pendulum will swing back your way eventually.

 > *'«Random» usually means that you haven’t looked long enough to see a pattern emerge.'*